grafana/tempo/docs/sources/tempo/troubleshooting/long-running-traces.md

 1. When using structural operators, the conditions may match on different blocks, and so results can be confusing.

-Users can tune the `ingester.trace_idle_period` configuration to allow for greater control about when traces are written to a block.
+You can tune the `ingester.trace_idle_period` configuration to allow for greater control about when traces are written to a block.
 Extending this beyond the default `10s` can allow for long running trace to be co-located in the same block, but take into account other considerations around memory consumption on